This article was updated by Digital Trends senior writer Andy Boxall on 5/5/2020.

 Why you should buy this: You’re on a strict budget, but you still want a powerful phone.

-Who it’s for: Bargain buyers who want a stock Android phone.
+Who it’s for: Bargain buyers who want a compact phone with the latest chipset.

 Why you should buy this: It has the best smartphone camera you can buy.